annoybot/yule_log/README.md

 In most cases, no extra config is needed—just name your struct and fields to match the names used in the ULOG.
 Only include the fields you need.

-The macros will infer the ULOG names by converting your struct and field names to lower camel case.
+The macros will infer the ULOG names by converting your struct and field names to lower snake case.

 ⚠️You can override the default mapping if needed: `#[yule_log(subscription_name = "...", multi_id = N)]`.